 Mariam’s heart is telling her one thing, but the app is telling her another.
 So, which should she trust?
 Is all fair in modern love?

-I was super excited to have been approved for this title on Netgalley.
+I was super excited to have been approved for Virtually Yours by Sarvenaz Tash on Netgalley.
 I read and loved Sarvenaz Tash’s The Geek’s Guide to Unrequited Love back in 2016, and absolutely loved it.
-It was super geeky and nerdy and was all about Comic Con, which is one convention I’ve always dreamed of going to (besides BEA of course, which I still haven’t gone to!).
+It was super geeky and nerdy and was all about Comic-Con, which is one convention I’ve always dreamed of going to (besides BEA of course, which I still haven’t gone to!).
 So, I knew that anything else that Tash wrote, I’d need to get my hands on.

 So, needless to say, the concept of this book was great.
 I also really liked Mariam.
-She was a pretty multidimensional character, and I loved the diversity in this book, since her parents were immigrants, and same with her soon-to-be friend Jeremy’s family.
+She was a pretty multidimensional character, and I loved the diversity in this book since her parents were immigrants and the same with her soon-to-be friend Jeremy’s family.

 In the end, I loved this book and really flew through it.
-If you’re looking for a different take on a contemporary for this summer, then definitely check out Virtually Yours!
+If you’re looking for a different take on a contemporary for this summer, then definitely check out Virtually Yours by Sarvenaz Tash!